Wetherly History, Family Crest & Coats of Arms

 Conjecturally the Wetherby family are descended from Ralph of Intwood, who held the lands and village of Intwood from Eudo, Steward to William the Conqueror.
 Intwood consisted of a church, a mill, nine horses, and thirty sheep, as recorded in the Domesday Book in 1086.

 Wetherby is mentioned in the Domesday Book of 1086 as Wedrebi, thought to derive from wether- or ram-farm or else meaning "settlement on the bend of a river".
 Local folklore has it that when heavy snow storms hit the county, Wetherby does not get as much because the "Weather Goes By."

 Early History of the Wetherly family

-Another 193 words (14 lines of text) covering the years 146 and 1461 are included under the topic Early Wetherly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wetherly research.
+Another 77 words (6 lines of text) covering the years 146 and 1461 are included under the topic Early Wetherly History in all our PDF Extended History products and printed products wherever possible.

 Wetherly Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Wetherby, Weatherby, Wetherbie, Wetherbee, Witherby and many more.

 Early Notables of the Wetherly family (pre 1700)